-Energy savings and peak demand reductions per unit for VRF systems are presented in Table 33 and Table 34.
+Energy savings and peak demand reductions per unit for VRF systems are presented in Table 37 and Table 38.
 The per-unit energy savings figures do not account for naturally occurring market adoption or compliance rates.
-As with DHP and Mini-Split systems, the per-unit electricity usage for the first year is expected to increase and natural gas usage is expected to decrease and there are no TDV energy savings in any climate zones.
-VRF systems have a lower efficiency standard than DHP or Mini-Split systems and as such the energy use of minimally code compliance VRF systems is higher.
+As with SZHP and Mini-Split systems, the per-unit electricity usage for the first year is expected to increase and natural gas usage is expected to decrease.
+There are TDV Savings for only Climate Zone 1.
+For the high-rise prototype, there are positive TDV savings for Climate Zones 1 through 3, and 11.
+VRF systems have a lower efficiency standard than SZHP or Mini-Split systems and as such the energy use of minimally code compliance VRF systems is higher.

-For mid-rise mixed-use building type, per-unit first year electricity usage increases between 203 to 926 kWh/yr, per-unit natural gas usage decreases between 1 to 52 therms/yr, and per-unit electricity demand increases by 0.06 kW.
+For mid-rise mixed-use building type, per-unit first year electricity usage increases between 216 to 1,047 kWh/yr, per-unit natural gas usage decreases between 3 to 73 therms/yr, and per-unit electricity demand increases by 0.01 to 0.06 kW.

-For high-rise mixed-use building type, per-unit first year electricity usage increases between 177 to 1,187 kWh/yr, per-unit natural gas usage decreases between 3 to 85 therms/yr, and per-unit electricity demand increases by 0.06 kW.
+For high-rise mixed-use building type, per-unit first year electricity usage increases between 166 to 1,135 kWh/yr, per-unit natural gas usage decreases between 2 to 82 therms/yr, and per-unit electricity demand increases by 0.01 to 0.04 kW.